seanwhs/Tutorials/NextJS/Greymatter-LMS/2-Clerk-and-Sanity.md

 ## Closing Out Part 2

 ### What You Have Right Now

 - A Clerk application fully wired into Next.js via `<ClerkProvider>`
 - Working `/sign-in` and `/sign-up` pages using Clerk's prebuilt components
 - Edge Middleware protecting every `/dashboard` route, redirecting unauthenticated visitors
-- A webhook endpoint that mirrors every new Clerk signup into your Neon `User` table via Prisma, defaulting to the `STUDENT` role
+- A webhook endpoint that mirrors every new Clerk signup into your Neon `User` table via Prisma (keyed correctly on `clerkId`, using the shared `lib/prisma.ts` singleton), defaulting to the `STUDENT` role
 - A responsive, collapsible sidebar dashboard shell
-- Real course/chapter/lesson navigation rendered server-side from Sanity's CDN
+- Real course/chapter/lesson navigation rendered server-side from Sanity's CDN, with working lesson slugs

 ### What's Next

-**Part 3: The React-Only Plugin Registry & Component Contract** — you'll define a typed `@greymatter/plugin-sdk` contract, build a dynamic client-side component registry using `next/dynamic` for lazy loading, and create a working "SQL Sandbox" interactive lesson plugin that invokes a completion callback — setting up the exact hand-off point where Part 4's progress-tracking transaction (the `prisma.$transaction` pattern shown earlier) will plug in.
+**Part 3: The React-Only Plugin Registry & Component Contract** — you'll define a typed `@greymatter/plugin-sdk` contract, build a dynamic client-side component registry using `next/dynamic` for lazy loading, and create a working "SQL Sandbox" interactive lesson plugin that invokes a completion callback — setting up the exact hand-off point where Part 4's progress-tracking transaction (the `prisma.$transaction` pattern) will plug in.